Guided fly fishing in Southland, New Zealand

 Fishing in New Zealand can take anglers into some of the worlds most wild and isolated terrain, and while Chris endeavours to provide a professional and experienced service, he can accept no liability for any injuries, medical conditions, losses or claims of any kind or nature.
 We advise all international travellers to hold travel insurance.

-Chris carries both a cellular phone and 406 MHZ Personal Locator Beacon registered with Maritime NZ to ensure that if help is required, fast, efficient assistence is close to hand.
+Chris carries a cellular phone, a 406 MHZ Personal Locator Beacon registered with Maritime NZ and a Satellite phone to ensure that if help is required, fast, efficient assistance is close to hand.
 Chris also operates under a professional Safety and Risk Management plan as documented by the New Zealand Professional Fishing Guides Assn and approved by Occupational Health and Safety NZ (OSH).
 Combined with Chris' extensive outdoors experience and comprehensive training you can be confident you are in capable hands.

-In the case that I am already booked at the time of your enquiry, or in group situations where we require a second guide I am happy to reccomend Simon Wilkinson to accomodate your needs.
+In the case that I am already booked at the time of your enquiry, or in group situations where we require a second guide I can highly recommend Simon Wilkinson to accomodate your needs.

 Wanaka based Paul Macandrew can happily accommodate your last minute requests whenever Simon and myself are unavailable.